Arranging a basic cremation or natural burial and conducting your own memorial service

 However, the following states DO require you to employ the services of a funeral director to complete the filing of the death certificate and the burial/cremation and transit permits:

-State Legislation
+State | Legislation |

-ALABAMAA death certificate must be certified by a funeral director.
-Probate & Will law dictates that a licensed funeral director must conduct all body dispositions.
+ALABAMA | A death certificate must be certified by a funeral director.
+Probate & Will law dictates that a licensed funeral director must conduct all body dispositions. |

-CONNECTICUTRequires a funeral director to sign on the death certificate and that only a licensed funeral director (or embalmer) can remove or transport
+CONNECTICUT | Requires a funeral director to sign on the death certificate and that only a licensed funeral director (or embalmer) can remove or transport a body. |

-ILLINOISDefines that a “funeral director or person acting as such” can only include funeral directors and their employees.
+ILLINOIS | Defines that a “funeral director or person acting as such” can only include funeral directors and their employees. |

-INDIANAThe law states that burial permits can only be issued to funeral directors.
-(Although other statutes refer to a “person in charge” of the disposition, which could apply to the next of kin.
+IOWA | The law states that burial permits can only be issued to funeral directors.
+(Other statutes refer to a “person in charge” of the disposition, which could apply to the next of kin. |

-LOUISIANARequires a funeral director’s involvement in obtaining all permits plus the attendance of a funeral director at the final disposition of the body.
+INDIANA | Requires a funeral director’s involvement in obtaining all permits plus a funeral director’s attendance at the body’s final disposition. |

-MICHIGANA death certificate must be certified by a funeral director, plus the attendance of a funeral director at the final disposition of the body.
+LOUISIANA | A death certificate must be certified by a funeral director plus a funeral director’s attendance at the body’s final disposition. |

-NEBRASKARequires a funeral director to supervise all dispositions.
-Funeral directors also have the authority to issue a transit permit to move a body out of state.
+NEBRASKA | Requires a funeral director to supervise all dispositions.
+Funeral directors also have the authority to issue a transit permit to move a body out of state. |

-NEW YORKRequires a funeral director’s involvement in obtaining all permits plus the attendance of a funeral director at the final disposition of the body.
-Only a licensed funeral director can collect & transport a body.
+NEW YORK | Requires a funeral director’s involvement in obtaining all permits plus the attendance of a funeral director at the final disposition of the body.
+Only a licensed funeral director can collect & transport a body. |

 You may still conduct your own funeral services in some of these states, but you will need the assistance of a funeral director to complete the necessary permits and certificates.